AlfredMarku/cicmic/README.md

 It is so simple game.
 Builded using only HTML CSS and JavaScript.
 You can download and edit freely by yourself.
+Please if you have suggestion you can edit with your own suggestions

 Best
 Alfred Marku